ROCm/HIP/docs/reference/c++_support.rst

 An important difference between the host and device code is exception handling.
 In device code it is not available, error handling needs to be done with return codes.
-This is because of the hardware architecture does not allow for this kind o control flow.
+This is because of the hardware architecture does not allow for this kind of control flow.

 Kernel parameters
 -------------------------------------------------------------------------------